 The astonishing part is how the organized state of affairs is equally complemented by the rationalized inputs of treatment.
 Quite possibly, the treatise may entail the first historical mentioning of ‘brain‘ in any language.
 To that end, many contemporary neurosurgeons (with the help of historians) have actually identified the descriptions of various brain-related sections like cranial sutures, the meninges, the cerebrospinal fluid and the intracranial pulsations.
 Furthermore, the treatment processes encompass realistic solutions like surgical stitching and different types of injury dressing.

 From the historical perspective, what is even more baffling pertains to the hypothesis that the papyrus was actually a copy of a previous medical treatise.
 James H. Breasted, the then-director of University of Chicago Oriental Institute, ascertained in 1930 that the original source was an Egyptian composite manuscript that was written between the period of 3000 – 2500 BC, probably by the renowned high priest, architect, and medicine practitioner Imhotep.
 According to Breasted, the scribe who copied this ‘archaic treatise’ made many errors and finally left the Edwin Smith Papyrus incomplete.
 Thus we only see the traumas and their treatment coverage ranging to the spine, and not the legs.
-And the amazing scope also suggests how surgical treatments (at least on the theoretical level) can be counted among one of the Egyptian inventions of antiquity.
+And the amazing scope also suggests how surgical treatments (at least on the theoretical level) can be counted among the ancient Egyptian inventions of prominence.

 9) Breath Mint –